samhinshaw/blog/_root/projects.md

   </span>
 </h4>

-MetaBridge 2.0 is a ground-up rewrite of MetaBridge 1.0!
+MetaBridge 2.0 is a ground-up rewrite of MetaBridge.
 Written in React with Next.js, MetaBridge 2.0 will a scalable, performant version of the proof-of-concept application MetaBridge.
 As I write MetaBridge 2.0, you are welcome to follow its development!
 I am working as quickly as possible to reach feature parity with MetaBridge.
-From there, I will be able to implement new features, with full control over the full stack.
-Some planned features include:
+From there, some planned features include:

 - User session management.
 Save your current analysis, and reupload it at any time to pick up where you left off!
 This is intended to help users share their work, and remove some of the downsides of working with web tools.
 - Public API for use in scripted analyses.

-*NOTE: MetaBridge 2.0 is hosted on Canadian soil at The University of British Columbia.
-No uploaded data is retained on the server, and users can purge their uploaded data manually.*
+_NOTE: MetaBridge 2.0 is hosted on Canadian soil at The University of British Columbia.
+No uploaded data is retained on the server, and users can purge their uploaded data manually._

 **Concepts demonstrated**

 - Client-side rendering with React
 - Server-side rendering and code-splitting with Next.js
 - Server routing with Node.js